AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 version: 0.1.0
 ```

-create a "templates" directory which will contain all of our kubernetes object definitions
+Create a "templates" directory which will contain all of our Kubernetes object definitions

 ```
 mkdir templates
 ```

-create an values.yaml file that can be used to set defaults for any variables we might use in our chart containing
+Create an values.yaml file that can be used to set defaults for any variables we might use in our chart containing

 ```
 replicas: 2 	# the number of pods